Habitat Classification from Ground-Level Imagery Using Deep Neural Networks: Discussion

-\item \textbf{Inherent challenge of ground-level imagery.} With a Top-1 accuracy of only \textasciitilde 63\%, our study reveals that ground-level classification of L3 habitats from images remains difficult for both AI models and human experts.
+\item \textbf{Inherent challenge of ground-level imagery.} With a Top-1 accuracy of only \textasciitilde 63\% in human benchmark, our study reveals that ground-level classification of L3 habitats from images remains difficult for both AI models and human experts.
 Remote sensing methods have shown better performance in multi‐habitat (albeit narrower) contexts, e.g. forests \citep{pratico2021machine}, wetlands \citep{jamali2023wetmapformer}, grasslands \citep{diaz2024classification}.
 Unlike bird’s-eye remote-sensing data, ground-level images require models to understand scene depth (disentangling background from foreground), to filter out distracting elements present in the scene, and to detect often‐subtle compositional differences among visually similar subtypes.
 These added complexities make ground-level habitat classification very challenging.
-Nevertheless, ground-level habitat classification remains a valuable complement to remote sensing systems since ground‐level photos are easier for non-specialists to collect and use \citep{cao2023integrating, mall2312remote, morueta2024unlocking}.
+Misclassification by the AI model can trigger inappropriate actions on the ground.
+From an ecological perspective, misclassified habitats could lead to wrong interventions or recommendations for land management, e.g. applying mineral fertiliser to neutral/species-rich grassland.
+For Biodiversity Net Gain, inaccurate mapping could result in development on ecologically valuable habitats or inappropriate decisions about where to offset habitat losses following development.
+Therefore, addressing the challenges of ground-level image classification is critical to responsible habitat monitoring.